cmda-tt/course-23-24/week-3/README.md

 ### Friday

 You've been exploring D3 for a week now, it's time to start the final part of the saga, the interactive part of D3.
-We're going to touch on the `enter()`, `update()` and `exit()` cycle to update our graphs as new data, or filtered data comes along.

 ## Exercises